Disease Guide ·Boxer Cardiomyopathy ·2026

 Diagnostic Coverage

-Holter monitoring ($200-$400) every 6-12 months is essential for dose adjustments.
-Some policies cap diagnostic testing costs separately from treatment.
-Confirm your policy covers repeated diagnostic procedures without annual limits on the same test.
+Holter monitoring ($200-$400) every 6-12 months is essential.
+Some policies cap diagnostic testing separately.
+Confirm your policy covers repeated procedures without annual limits.

 🇺🇸 US Pet Insurance Guide